-LM4 The healthcare provider must establish, implement, and maintain a quality management system (QMS) Ithcare provider must establish an appropriate QMS to integrate all agreed processes, monitor fectiveness and ensure continuous improvement of its service(s).
-The QM LM4.1.
+LM4 The healthcare provider must establish, implement, and maintain a quality management system (QMS) The healthcare provider must establish an appropriate QMS to integrate all agreed processes, monitor their effectiveness and ensure continuous improvement of its service(s).
+The QMS will: LM4.1.
 Be described in a quality manual; LM4.2.
 Be sufficiently robust to ensure that staff only have access to the latest and current versions of documents; LM4.3.
+Ensure availability of supporting documentation to include, but not be limited to: Processes (ways of working) for all activities:

+- Ensure availability of supporting documentation to include, but not be limited to:

+Processes (ways of working) for all activities;

+Pathways and clinical protocols;

+Records of resources (staffing, equipment etc) available to support delivery;

+Forms in use;

+Internal audits;

+Publications;

-Ensure availability of supporting documentation to include, but not be limited to: Processes (ways of working) for all activities; Pathways and clinical protocols; Records of resources (staffing, equipment etc) available to support delivery; Forms in use; Internal audits; Publications; LM4.4.
-Be subjected to regular management reviews, at least annually, to include at least the following: Quality improvement initiatives to include business planning; Periodic review of referrals received; Results and outcomes from user feedback and complaints; Periodic review of referrals received; Results and outcomes from user feedback and complaints; Staff and stakeholder consultation and feedback; Results and outcomes from internal audits; Risk management reports, and update of risk register; Reviews conducted by external organisations; Objectives aligned to local and national performance targets with outcomes of inter- service comparison programmes/benchmarking; Performance of suppliers; Identification and control of non-conformities; Follow-up actions from previous management reviews; Changes to the volume and scope of work including capacity and demand, staffing, premises, equipment consumables and resources;
+LM4.4.
+Be subjected to regular management reviews, at least annually, to include at least the - LM4.4.
+Be subjected to regular management reviews, at least annually, to include at least the following: - Quality improvement initiatives to include business planning; - Periodic review of referrals received; - Results and outcomes from user feedback and complaints; - Staff and stakeholder consultation and feedback; - Results and outcomes from internal audits; - Risk management reports, and update of risk register; - Reviews conducted by external organisations; - Objectives aligned to local and national performance targets with outcomes of interservice comparison programmes/benchmarking; - Performance of suppliers; - Identification and control of non-conformities; - Follow-up actions from previous management reviews; - Changes to the volume and scope of work including capacity and demand, staffing, premises, equipment consumables and resources;